TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Tsconfig.rst

 Page TSconfig can be set for each page in the page tree.
 Pages inherit configuration from parent pages.
-The available options typically cover backend module configuration, which means that modules related to pages (typically those in the :guilabel:`WEB` main module) can be configured for different behaviours in different branches of the tree.
+The available options typically cover backend module configuration, which means that modules related to pages (typically those in the :guilabel:`Web` main module) can be configured for different behaviours in different branches of the tree.
 It also includes configuration for the :ref:`FormEngine <FormEngine>` (Forms to edit content in TYPO3) and the :ref:`DataHandler <datahandler-basics>`